 The ramen place for a New American spin on the cold weather favorite

-* While Brider is open for business, their ramen is currently not available on the menu
+* While Brider is open for business, their ramen is a seasonal item (usually during winter/spring) and currently not available on the menu

 When the weather in Denver turns chilly, Brider incorporates their signature rotisserie chicken into a distinctive bowl of Rotisserie Ramen that also features some spicy kimchi and pickled jalapeno.
 A fried sunnyside egg is a finishing touch on top of a set of wavy ramen noodles.
 The broth is a molasses-colored clear broth that is slightly sweet – very unique.
 Alternatively, if chicken is not your thing, you can choose pork as the protein for your meal instead.
 (Check the menu on their website or call to make sure the ramen is still being served before going to the restaurant.
 It was available as of Feb 29, 2020.)